-The lower: Zhen (to move, the thunder).
+The lower: Zhen (to move, thunder).
 The upper: Xun (to enter, the wind).

 Yi: to enrich (or to increase); to benefit those below

-Decrease (Sun) continues non-stop (to extremity), it will transform into increase; therefore Yi is granted.
+Decrease (Sun) continues non-stop to extremity; it will transform into increase.
+Therefore Yi is granted.
 Hexagram Yi is the reverse hexagram of Sun (41).
 The oracle bone script of 益yi2 depicts water (水shui3) pouring into a container (皿min3), which suggests an increase (of water).
 Yi of hexagram 42 is annotated as to enrich and exhibited in the form of masculinity increasing.
-The masculine line at the bottom of the upper trigram Qian (perseverance, heaven) of hexagram Pi (12) descends to position 1 to increase the masculinity of the lower trigram Kun (submissiveness, earth), showing that the masculinity of the one above is diminished for the benefit of the one below, i.e. a type of gain as it is an enrichment from high society to low society, and from the governor to the civilian population.
+The masculine line at the bottom of the upper trigram Qian2 (perseverance, heaven) of hexagram Pi (12) descends to position 1 to increase the masculinity of the lower trigram Kun1 (submissiveness, earth), showing that the masculinity of the one above is diminished for the benefit of the one below, i.e. a type of gain as it is an enrichment from high society to low society, and from the governor to the civilian population.
 Therefore hexagram Yi is signified as (those above diminish themselves so as) to enrich (those below).
 Hexagram Yi and Sun (41) are mutually reversed; therefore to enrich the people and to diminish them is the beginnings of a cycle of prospering and declining.

-Text: Yi (to enrich); it is advantageous (or appropriate) to go somewhere; it is instrumental in crossing a great river.
+Yi (to enrich): It is advantageous (or appropriate) to go somewhere; it is instrumental in crossing a great river.

-Commentary on the text: Yi (to enrich), (signifying) to diminish the one above (so as) to enrich the one below; people are endlessly joyous.
-(Enrichment) coming from the one above down to the one below, the norm (of hexagram Yi) greatly radiates.
-It is advantageous (or appropriate) to go somewhere; there is a celebration (thanks to) the axle centres (i.e. lines 5 and 2) acting righteously.
+Commentary on the text: Yi (to enrich): It signifies to diminish the one above so as to enrich the one below; people are endlessly joyous.
+Enrichment coming from the one above down to the one below; the norm of hexagram Yi greatly radiates.
+It is advantageous (or appropriate) to go somewhere; there is a celebration thanks to the axle centres (i.e. lines 5 and 2) acting righteously.
 It is instrumental in crossing the great river; the norm of wood (signified by the upper trigram Xun, i.e. those above) is therefore carried out.
-(The virtue of hexagram Yi is exhibited in a way that) Yi moves (as the lower trigram Zhen does) and then Xun (like the wind), it progresses daily without boundaries.
-Heaven nourishes (the whole of creation) and earth procreates (them); Yi reaches every direction.
-The norm of Yi is carried out in accord with the time.
+The virtue of hexagram Yi is exhibited in a way that Yi moves (as the lower trigram Zhen does) and then Xun like the wind; it progresses daily without boundaries.
+Heaven procreates the whole of Creation and earth nourishes them; Yi reaches every direction.
+As long as it conforms to the norm of Yi, it can be carried out thoroughly all the time.

 Enrichment from the one above, i.e. the ruler, brings joy to the one below, the one ruled; the norm of hexagram Yi is greatly radiating.
 It is advantageous (or appropriate) to undertake what is intended because lines 5 and 2, the one above and the one below, correlate with each other according to the principle of moderation and righteousness; the enrichment of which will lead to a celebration as both will be happy with the result.
 It is instrumental in carrying out a dangerous and arduous mission, which will significantly influence the future, such as crossing a great river, as the one above behaves like the wood of the upper trigram Xun, which facilitates the task of crossing the river.